Research changelog

 • We learned that a question can be refined forever, and the refining can feel like progress while nothing is being decided.

-• We learned that a line of inquiry has reached a decision, not a discovery, when each new entry adds a distinction but no new prediction, no new...
+• We learned that a line of inquiry has reached a decision, not a discovery, when each new first step adds a distinction but no new prediction, no new.

 • We learned that the strongest doctrine to carry from letting go of the self is not another answer to what remains.